Makay11/SeamlessRPC/lib/README.md

 - `onError`: a function that is called when an error occurs during an RPC request
 - `files`: an object with the following optional properties:
   - `rootDir`: the root directory of the RPC files
-  - `include`: an array of file patterns to include
+  - `include`: file patterns to include
-  - `exclude`: an array of file patterns to exclude
+  - `exclude`: file patterns to exclude

 ```typescript
 // src/server.ts